edcast/eddata-sdk/README.md

 ````
 Above command runs and stores the extracted data in CSV format in the download_data.csv.

+# Downloading each Eddata dataset
+This is the section where downloading of data in the past hour for every single eddata dataset is described below

 # Sample Queries
 Some sample queries that can be used in the utility